Can You Contest a Will?

-- Elder Abuse: Financial, physical or psychological abuse had been perpetrated against the decedent, and it had played a role in their signing of a new will or codicil.
+- Elder Abuse: Financial, psychological or physical abuse had been perpetrated against the decedent, which played a role in their signing of a new will or codicil.

 - Fraud: The decedent had been deceived into changing or executing their will.